chrys87/fenrir/README.md

 - python-daemonize [use fenrir as background service on Unix like systems]

 # installation
+- Archlinux: PKGBUILD in AUR
+- install.sh (there is currently no uninstall)
+- run from git:
-Currently there is no setupscript (sorry).
-But you can just run as root or setup needed permission cd src/fenrir-package/ sudo ./fenrir.py
+You can just run the following as root: cd src/fenrir-package/ sudo ./fenrir
-Settings are located in the config directory.
+Settings are located in the "config" directory.